 In this scenario we have the Case Entity and other entity called Product Registration, we want to edit the Product Registration details without leaving the Case Form, so the result will be like this.

-At the first sight you may say this is one form, but let me explain how you can embed a main form inside another main form
+At first sight, you may say this is one form, but let me explain how you can embed a main form inside another.

 Before we get into how, we will check what we need to implement it: